Zilliqa/ZIP/zips/zip-20.md

 # Motivation

-Since Staking phase 1.0 launched, the bonding period has set to ~2 weeks.
+Since Staking phase 1.0 launched, the bonding period has been set to ~2 weeks.
 Since then, there have been discussions on adjusting the bonding period of Zilliqa staking phase 1.0/1.1.
-A recent straw poll with 98 voters (as of the writing of this ZIP) on [Zilliqa governance forum](https://gov.zilliqa.com/t/reduce-the-unstaking-period/568/13?u=junhaotan) indicated that many will like to reduce the bonding period to a period of ~1 week.
+A recent straw poll with 98 voters (as of writing of this ZIP) on [Zilliqa governance forum](https://gov.zilliqa.com/t/reduce-the-unstaking-period/568/13?u=junhaotan) indicated that many will like to reduce the bonding period to a period of ~1 week.

 # Specification